 Does Your Driver’s License Get Suspended for a BUI?

 Your driver’s license does not get suspended for refusing a blood, breath, or urine test.
 However, according to our Palm Beach Gardens BUI lawyer, you are subject to a civil penalty of $500.
 A refusal can be used against you in court.
 You can also challenge the refusal by requesting a hearing with the clerk of court within 30 days.
 If you do not pay the civil penalty within 30 days and you do not request a hearing with the clerk, operating a vessel is a first-degree misdemeanor.

 The first time you are found guilty of boating under the influence, you will face the following penalties:

 - Probation and up to six months in jail

 - Additional conditions, as the court sees fit

-Fight Your BUI With an Experienced Defense Attorney
+Fight Your Charges With an Experienced BUI Lawyer in Palm Beach Gardens

 Our firm handles a significant number of drunk boating cases every year.
 Contact us today to take advantage of our years of experience handling these charges to get the best possible outcome.